narcode/codeklavier/assets/arquaticathome.md

 ## Setting Up

 'ARquatic at Home' is best experienced when having the streamed video page set up on a desktop or TV connected to a sound system for the duration of the show.
 The ARquatic App should be downloaded on a separate mobile device.
+For an optimal AR experience, a well-lit room is best.
 The app is available for download [here for Apple](https://apps.apple.com/nl/app/arquatic/id1557620712?l=en) and [here for Android](https://play.google.com/store/apps/details?id=space.codeklavier.arquatic&hl=en_US&gl=US).
 You will need an Apple iPhone SE/6S model (or later) or one of the Android phones listed [here](https://developers.google.com/ar/devices).
 You can also simply follow the link for the app download and try out the demo channel.
 If you do not own an AR supported device, a non-AR version will still show visuals on your Android phone.

 ## Motivation